mIRC-Scripters/mirckb/docs/source/commands/load.rst

     * - <filename>
       - The script file to load

 .. note:: In the absence of a path, assumes the file is located in $mircdir.
-Paths not beginning with drive letter or \ are relative to the location of $mircdir.<br />
+Paths not beginning with drive letter or \ are relative to the location of $mircdir.

 .. note:: You can have samefilename.mrc and scripts\samefilename.mrc loaded at the same time.
 Do NOT load any script located in the downloads folder where someone can resume-send a script file on top of the file you have already loaded.